Skip to main content

 Examples of Extenuating Circumstances and the Required Documentation:

-A student or a student’s immediate family member experienced an incapacitating illness or medical event which prevented the student from attending or participating in class(es) for a minimum time period.
+A student or a student’s immediate family member experienced an incapacitating illness or medical event which prevented the student from attending or participating in the semester for a minimum time period.
 Only the following immediate family members can be considered: a grandparent, parent, child, sibling, spouse or domestic partner.

 Minimum Documentation Required: Completed Medical Verification Form